Abdullah al-Qasemi: Assassination attempts

-His philosophy towards the end of his life
+Possible Re-conversion

-Some have reported that Al -Qasimi had returned to Islam at the end of his life, and he was working on reciting the Qur’an, and his friend Ibrahim Abdel Rahman confirmed in an interview with Al -Arabiya.net that he was reading the Qur’an at the end of his life on October 1, 2016, but he confirmed in a later dialogue with the program (in the photo) in 2022 that Al -Qasimi did not retract his ideas before his death at all.
+Some have reported that al-Qasemi had returned to Islam at the end of his life and was working on reciting the Qur’an.
+His friend Ibrahim Abdel Rahman confirmed in an interview with Al-Arabiya.net that he was reading the Qur’an at the end of his life on October 1, 2016, but he confirmed in a later dialogue with the program (in the photo) in 2022 that Al-Qasemi did not retract his ideas before his death at all.

-On the other hand, the writer Abdullah Al -Qafari quoted in his articles entitled for fifty years with Al -Qasimi, in Al -Riyadh newspaper, he said:
+On the other hand, the writer Abdullah al-Qafari quoted in his articles entitled for fifty years with al-Qasemi, in Al-Riyadh newspaper, he said:

-“I finally asked him: There are those who promoted the idea of transforming Al -Qasimi in the last days of his life while he was on his deathbed, and you are close to him until those last hours in Palestine Hospital where he bid farewell to life?!
-He told me: This is a beautiful lie, some promoted to pass the name Al -Qasimi on the pages of newspapers, at a time when writing about Al -Qasimi was a problem in itself, Abdullah Al -Qasimi has decided from an early age of his options, it was a beautiful lie that appeals to those looking for the idea of the returning repentance, but it is not the truth at all !!".
+“I finally asked him: There are those who promoted the idea of transforming al-Qasemi in the last days of his life while he was on his deathbed, and you are close to him until those last hours in Palestine Hospital where he bid farewell to life?!
+He told me: This is a beautiful lie, some promoted to pass the name al-Qasemi on the pages of newspapers, at a time when writing about al-Qasemi was a problem in itself, Abdullah al-Qasemi has decided from an early age of his options, it was a beautiful lie that appeals to those looking for the idea of the returning repentance, but it is not the truth at all !!".

-However, Elaf electronic magazine conducted an interview with Mrs. Amal Othman, the administrative official for the elderly department in the Palestine Hospital in Heliopolis, in which the thinker Al -Qasimi was dealt with and he spent his love, and I asked her about Al -Qasimi and said: “Uncle Abdullah Al -Qasimi was a man like honey!
-He was a respectful good that addresses us the workers who serve him in a sophisticated, poetic language, and he used to make a lot of joke with us, and caress us with his kind words, and he used to tell me, that if you walk, then the earth calls you, and he was calling for us success, and we advised a lot to live in peace and harmony, and to raise the minor and grudges, and he said to us: that God is watching us from above The envy. ”Mrs. Amal added:“ Sheikh Abdullah entered the hospital on 12/12/1995 and did not go out until 9/1/1996 a day that God died. ”In response to the question of Elaf magazine about how the thinker was spending his time if he did not have visitors, she said:“ He was spending his time reading the Holy Qur’an, who was beside him throughout his stay in the hospital Sitilization !!
+However, Elaf electronic magazine conducted an interview with Mrs. Amal Othman, the administrative official for the elderly department in the Palestine Hospital in Heliopolis, in which the thinker al-Qasemi was dealt with and he spent his love, and I asked her about Al-Qasemi and said: "Uncle Abdullah al-Qasemi was a man like honey!
+He was a respectful good that addresses us the workers who serve him in a sophisticated, poetic language, and he used to make a lot of joke with us, and caress us with his kind words, and he used to tell me, that if you walk, then the earth calls you, and he was calling for us success, and we advised a lot to live in peace and harmony, and to raise the minor and grudges, and he said to us: that God is watching us from above The envy."
+Mrs. Amal added: "Sheikh Abdullah entered the hospital on 12/12/1995 and did not go out until 9/1/1996 a day that God died."
+In response to the question of Elaf magazine about how the thinker was spending his time if he did not have visitors, she said:"He was spending his time reading the Holy Qur'an, who was beside him throughout his stay in the hospital Sitilization !!"
 She added that Dr. Nadia Abdel Wahab, head of the department, was sitting at him sometimes and talking about many intellectual matters.